brotatotes/bht-automation/bht gen 3/Jude/Chapter 1/Jude 1 18 bht.md

 # Jude 18 Commentary Help Text

 ## BHT:
-In the last times, mockers will arise, walking according to their own lusts of impiety.
-These mockers reject the Divine and indulge in immoral desires, scoffing at true religion.
-This warning reminds us to remain vigilant and firm in our faith, especially when faced with those who reject God and disregard the teachings of true religion.
-Let us be cautious of their influence and hold steadfast to our beliefs in the face of such mockery.
+At the last time, there shall be scoffers, men who sport with what is holy and good, walking according to their own lusts of impieties.
+These mockers, in their inebriated state of contempt for God, rush headlong into a brutal rejection of the Divine Being.
+They reject all that is Divine and exhibit aggravated immorality as a result.
+This is a characteristic quality demonstrated by those who reject the message of the Second Coming of the Lord, casting off every fear and mocking the doctrine of true religion.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "It is worthy of remark that he does not say they told us, but you; hereby again not indeed making it certain that he included himself among the Apostles, but making it very uncertain, whether he intends to exclude himself."
+1. "Hence we see that they to whom Jude is writing, had heard the other Apostles also."
-2. "at the last of the time...there shall be scoffers...walking according to their own lusts of impieties."
+2. "That at the last of the time there shall be scoffers, men who sport with what is holy and good."
-3. "indicating the direction, or perhaps the character of those desires.
-Compare the same words above, ver.
-16."
+3. "Walking according to their own lusts of impieties, indicating the direction, or perhaps the character of those desires."

 ### Jamieson-Fausset-Brown:
 1. "The word is found nowhere else in the New Testament."
-2. "How Alford can deny that 2 Peter 3:3 is referred to (at least in part), I cannot imagine."
+2. "How Alford can deny that... is referred to (at least in part), I cannot imagine."
-3. "literally, 'after (according to) their own lusts of ungodliness.'"
+3. "Jude quotes the very words of Peter as the words which the apostles used to speak to his (Jude’s) readers."

 ### Marvin Vincent:
 1. Mockers.
 See on 2 Peter 3:3.